-GDP Annual Growth Rate in Cape Verde averaged 3.90 percent from 1981 until 2019, reaching an all time high of 13.60 percent in the third quarter of 2008 and a record low of -3.40 percent in the first quarter of 2013.
+GDP Annual Growth Rate in Cape Verde averaged 3.89 percent from 1981 until 2019, reaching an all time high of 13.60 percent in the third quarter of 2008 and a record low of -3.40 percent in the first quarter of 2013.
 This page provides the latest reported value for - Cape Verde GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Cape Verde GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020.